chinibi/wc-step-by-step-ordering-free/readme.txt

 = Is The Step-By-Step Ordering System for WooCommerce free or paid? =

-The Step-By-Step Ordering System for WooCommerce is completely free to use in the Light Version mode.
+The Step-By-Step Ordering System for WooCommerce Light is completely free to use.
 The SBS Light Version plugin is fully functional and allows you to enhance WooCommerce to improve your customer's shopping experience.
 We offer a Premium Version of the plugin as well, which expands the features made available to you.
 For a complete list of the features and pricing, please visit our website at [http://stepbystepsys.com](http://stepbystepsys.com).

 = Is the Light Version of The Step-By-Step Ordering System for WooCommerce fully functional? =